tcwilkinson/caa2015/Paper/Paper.md

 Free Software shares a lot of characteristics with science.
 Both have scrutiny and cumulative knowledge that can be seen in process like peer reviewing, open data subject to validation and replication.
 There is a strong culture of credit, civility, reputation and communication

-The motivations to do Science or Free Software is in many aspects similar: it's a based on the reputation you earn with your work and there is in both cases an ethic to attribute the work (Kelty 2001).
+The motivations to do Science or Free Software is in many aspects similar: it's a based on the reputation you earn with your work and there is in both cases an ethic to attribute the work (@Kelty2001).
 In this process of credit and reputation, researcher make their work available to others and researcher become identified with their work.
 Citations accredit reuse of ideas, concepts (or code).
-In Free Software or Science differences are made according to the status of the contribution (author, contributor, maintainer).
-They are based on same principles of cumulative knowledge and its reuse, mixing and modulation.
+In Free Software or  in Science differences are made according to the status of the contribution (author, contributor, maintainer).
+Contributions are based on same principles of cumulative knowledge and its reuse, mixing and modulation.

 But similarities between Free Software and Science should not hide the differences.
-Dissimilarities and "good characteristic of Free Softwre" challenge in return, what is taken for granted in science .
+Dissimilarities, specificaly "good characteristic of Free Software" challenge in return, what is taken for granted in science .

 # Modifiability

-The concept of modifiability is without any doubt the most fascinating concept among the dissimilarities between Science and Free Software (Kelty 2008: 12).
+The concept of modifiability is without any doubt the most fascinating concept among the dissimilarities between Science and Free Software (@Kelty2008: 12).
 Books and articles have acclimatised science making with stable knowledge.
-The impression given by books or articles is that of a definitive version, "palbable" under the fingers.
+The impression given by books or articles is that of a definitive version, "palpable" under the fingers.
 But Free Software with practices like forking, new versioning, cloning, constant evolution of source code questions this concept.
-Every "newly avaible" operating system contains older pieces of software, sometimes as straight forward as a "copy-paste".
+Every "newly avaible" operating system, even prorietary, contains older pieces of software.

 On top of the drawing (), a representation of the current way of doing research with a stable knowledge: results are only used, when they are stable.
 At the bottom a prospect on how software development looks like and how science could be made.
-The process of sharing knowledge and reusing it is becoming more dynamic.
+The process of sharing knowledge and reusing is becoming more dynamic.
 However this poses a question.
 If the content does not need any more to be stable and it is uses like Free Software, "how should the authority, stability and reliability of knowledge be assessed" (@Kelty2008:300)?
 In this sense FS challenges the 'Power of Knowledge'[^PowerOfKnowledge].

 [^PowerOfKnowledge]: I refer to the expression of C. Kelty is his book, Two Bits [@Kelty2008]